Pelvic Floor Stimulation

 DESCRIPTION

-Pelvic floor stimulation (PFS) is a method of nonsurgical treatment for fecal and/or stress incontinence.
-Pelvic floor stimulation involves the electrical stimulation of pelvic floor muscles.
-More recently, electromagnetic PFS (i.e., extracorporeal pulsed magnetic innervation) has been proposed as a treatment of fecal and urinary incontinence.
+Pelvic floor stimulation (PFS) is a proposed method of nonsurgical treatment for fecal and/or urinary incontinence.
+This approach involves either electrical stimulation of pelvic floor musculature or extracorporeal pulsed magnetic stimulation.

 POLICY

-Pelvic floor stimulation via electrical or electromagnetic stimulation for the treatment of urinary and fecal incontinence is considered investigational.
+Pelvic floor stimulation via electrical stimulation for the treatment of urinary and fecal incontinence is considered investigational.

 ADDITIONAL INFORMATION

-Well-designed, randomized, controlled trials with long-term follow-up are not available to determine long-term benefits of pelvic floor stimulation for the treatment of urinary and fecal incontinence compared to alternative treatments.
+Well-designed, randomized, controlled trials with long-term follow-up are necessary to determine long-term benefits of pelvic floor stimulation for the treatment of urinary and fecal incontinence compared to alternative treatments.

 SOURCES